 He has shot episodes of the BBC scientific documentary strand, “Horizon” and the BBC military documentary, “Arctic Convoys” and was joint DOP on “First” the official film of the London 2012 Olympic Games.
 Ben also has numerous documentary credits for Discovey Channel and National Geographic channel.

-His work in commercials has included shoots for UK companies Rogue, Outsider, Cricket and Thing2 and agencies TBWA, AMV/BBDO, CHI, Saatchis and JWT.
-Commercial clients include Land Rover, Mercedes, Lexus, Cadillac, Aston Martin, Nissan, Polaris, and the recent winning bid film for the 2018 winter Olympics in South Korea.
+His work in commercials has included shoots for UK companies Rogue, Outsider, Cricket and Thing2 and agencies REDWOOD, TBWA, AMV/BBDO, CHI, Saatchis and JWT.
+Commercial clients include Ferrari, Land Rover, Mercedes, Lexus, Cadillac, Aston Martin, Nissan, Polaris, and the winning bid film for the 2018 winter Olympics in South Korea.